MHCPPrograms/worlds-documentation/docs/asset-library-import/blender-guide-exporter.md

 ![A screenshot of a computer AI-generated content may be incorrect.](media/image14.png)

-Meta Horizon asset specifications and materials requirements (briefly explain)

-!!!!

 Materials guidelines: refer to meta guide (Link at the start of tutorial)

 https://developers.meta.com/horizon-worlds/learn/documentation/custom-model-import/creating-custom-models-for-horizon-worlds/materials-guidance-and-reference-for-custom-models

 ## 3 .
-Analysing Materials (Setting up materials for different texture
+Analysing Materials (Setting up materials for different texture types)
-types)

 1.  **Single-Texture PBR**